buzzn/core/README.md

 * bin/server  - starts puma server
 * bin/rake    - runs rake with application bundler context
 * bin/rspec   - runs rspec with the current bundler context
+* bin/reset_test_db   - runs some rake tasks to reset test DB
+* bin/example_data    - runs some rake tasks to setup and seed DB for running local server

 you can add `./bin` to your `PATH` to simplely use `console`, `server`, `rake` or `rspec`.